williamsca/bargaining-upzone/paper/slides.md

 - Parcel exempt if **high-density** or **near transit** (NOVA)
 - Increases ability of developers **to contest rezoning decisions** in court

-Substantial uncertainty over how courts will interpret the law; reform will be partially unwound in **2019**
+Substantial uncertainty over how courts would interpret the law; reform will be partially unwound in **2019**

 ---